Pamela Dalziel

 About

 My research specialization is Victorian literature and culture.
-I am particularly interested in illustration and visual culture, religion, gender, textual criticism (scholarly editing), and the production of culture-texts (texts, such as Dickens’s A Christmas Carol and Carroll’s Alice’s Adventures in Wonderland, that are collectively known and “remembered” when the original works have not been read).
+I am particularly interested in illustration and visual cultures, aesthetics, ethics, religion, gender, textual criticism (scholarly editing), and the production of culture-texts (texts, such as Dickens’s A Christmas Carol and Carroll’s Alice’s Adventures in Wonderland, that are collectively known and “remembered” when the original works have not been read).

-I am completing for Oxford University Press a SSHRC-funded monograph on the illustration and adaptation of Hardy’s novels, Visual Hardy: Imaging Gender and Genre.
-Other projects include the Cambridge Hardy edition of Jude the Obscure and a study of Hardy’s creative process as a poet.
+I am completing for Oxford University Press a SSHRC-funded monograph, Thomas Hardy and Visual Cultures.
+Other projects include the Cambridge Hardy edition of Jude the Obscure and a study of aesthetics, ethics, and material culture in Hardy’s fiction and poetry.

-I have supervised Victorianist postdoctoral, Ph.D., M.A., and Honours research on a wide variety of topics, including: listening as ecological encounter in Hopkins; Barrett Browning’s languages of resistance; Hardy and the blush; the transatlantic politics of art; Victorian spiritualism; Dickens and psychology; Christina Rossetti’s theology; the visualization of disordered eating in Victorian children’s literature; adaptations and revisionings of Dickens, the Brontës, and George Eliot.
+I have supervised Victorianist postdoctoral, Ph.D., M.A., and Honours research on a wide variety of topics, including: Hopkins’s atmospheric poetics; Barrett Browning’s languages of resistance; Hardy and the blush; the transatlantic politics of art; Victorian spiritualism; Dickens and psychology; Christina Rossetti’s theology; the visualization of disordered eating in Victorian children’s literature; adaptations and revisionings of the Brontës, Dickens, Eliot, and Hardy.

 I received my B.A. from the University of Victoria, my M.A. from the University of Toronto, and my D.Phil. from the University of Oxford.
 At UBC I was a SSHRC Postdoctoral Fellow and then a Killam Postdoctoral Fellow before taking up a faculty position.